5 Types of workplace harassment

-Harassment in the workplace can be complicated.
-As terrible as sexual harassment is, it isn’t the only way a person can feel worthless or threatened at work.
+When we hear the term harassment, sexual harassment often comes to mind.
+Yet, harassment in the workplace can take many forms.
+Sexual harassment is terrible yet it isn’t the only way a person can feel worthless or threatened at work.

 Physical and sexual harassment

 ‘A male workmate smacked my behind on my second day at work.
 When I reported him.
 My boss asked that I let him handle it and to not make a big deal about it because that workmate happened to be married with children.